 The discussion of each area considers targets and milestones, followed by specific recommendations for three key stakeholder groups: policy makers, industry and civil society.
+This document only includes recommendations for policy makers (for the other stakeholder groups see here).

-&lt;sup>5 For further information on the Paris Agreement, please refer to the UNFCCC and the legislation.
+2 For further information on the Paris Agreement, please refer to the UNFCCC and the legislation.

-&lt;sup>6 For further information on planetary boundaries, please refer to Rockström et al. 2009 and Steffen et al. 2015.
+3 For further information on planetary boundaries, please refer to Rockström et al. 2009 and Steffen et al. 2015.

-&lt;sup>7 An explanation of the strong sustainability concept is provided by Ekins et al. 2003 and Dedeurwaerdere 2014.
+4 An explanation of the strong sustainability concept is provided by Ekins et al. 2003 and Dedeurwaerdere 2014.